valters-tomsons/steam-login/README.md

 After running the program, any current steam process will be terminated and steam-runtime will be launched.

 ## Launch script example
-Just put the files in a folder, for example : `~/.steam-login` Make a script `steam-login` in `/usr/local/bin`and make it executable.
+Just put the files in a folder, for example : `~/.steam-login`.
+Make a script `steam-login` in `/usr/local/bin`and make it executable.

+Put this in the file:

 `dotnet ~/.steam-login/steam-autologin.dll $1`